 EAPOL-Key frames are constructed and processed according to the AKM negotiated at association time.
 The negotiated AKM determines what algorithm is used to construct and verify a MIC, the size of the MIC, and the algorithm used to wrap and unwrap the Key Data field.

-Table 12-9 (Integrity and key-wrap algorithms) indicates the particular algorithms to use when constructing and processing EAPOL-Key frames.
+Table 12-9 (Integrity and key-wrap algorithms) indicates the particular algorithms to use when constructing and processing EAPOL-Key frames and FT authentication sequence.
 The AKM of “Deprecated” indicates an AKM of 00-0F-AC:1 or 00-0F-AC:2 when either TKIP or “Use group cipher suite” is the negotiated pairwise cipher.
 For all other AKMs the negotiated pairwise cipher suite does not influence the algorithms used to process EAPOL-Key frames.
+For the 00-0F-AC:16 and 00-0F-AC:17 AKMs (FILS with FT), different keys and algorithms are used in EAPOL-Key frames and FT authentication sequence.
+These different cases are indicated in the table in <EAPOL-Key> / <FT authentication> format.